FalcoSuessgott/hashicorp-vault-playground/docs/csi.md

 username    Admin
 ```

-A corresponding policy `csi` that allows reading the vai secrets has also been crated:
+A corresponding policy `csi` that allows reading the csi secrets has also been crated:

 ```bash
 # https://localhost/ui/vault/policy/acl/csi